-Your drinking water has been sampled for a series of unregulated contaminants.
-Unregulated contaminants are those that EPA has not established drinking water standards.
+Your drinking water from Mt.
+Sterling Water has been sampled for a series of unregulated contaminants.
+Unregulated contaminants are those for which EPA has not established drinking water standards.
 There are no MCLs and therefore no violations if found.
 The purpose of monitoring for these contaminants is to help EPA determine where the contaminants occur and whether they should have a standard.
 As our customers, you have a right to know that these data are available.
 If you are interested in examining the results, please contact our office during normal business hours.